jpvantassel/python3-course/adv/packages.md

 and be built into what is called a distribution package.
 Distribution packages are what is being installed when you use [pip](../1_Installing_Packages/pip.md).

-There are two ways in which distrubtion packages can be released either as source or pre-built.
+There are two ways in which distribution packages can be released either as source or pre-built.

 1. __Source Distributions__ - As-is Python code rolled into a compressed
 tarball.
-Will install on any architecture running a complient version of Python.
+Will install on any architecture running a compliant version of Python.
 2. __Built Distributions__ - Partially interpreted Python code.
 The old
 style of built distributions were `bdist_egg` which have since been replaced by `bdist_wheel`.

-The built distribtion `bdist_wheel` is the more common and can be one of three types.
+The built distribution `bdist_wheel` is the more common and can be one of three types.

 1. __Universal__ - Distribution will run on Python 2 and 3.